vmatresu/viralclipai/docs/plans-and-quotas.md

 The frontend mirrors these limits for display only:

 - `web/types/storage.ts` defines `PLAN_STORAGE_LIMITS` with the same byte limits:
-  - Free – 100 MB
+  - Free – 1 GB
-  - Pro – 1 GB
+  - Pro – 30 GB
-  - Studio – 5 GB
+  - Studio – 150 GB
-- `web/app/pricing/page.tsx` lists the same storage values as part of the marketing copy (`"100 MB storage"`, `"1 GB storage"`, `"5 GB storage"`).
+- `web/app/pricing/page.tsx` lists the same storage values as part of the marketing copy (`"1 GB storage"`, `"30 GB storage"`, `"150 GB storage"`).

 The frontend must not enforce limits independently; it consumes the values returned by the backend and only **displays** usage / blocks actions based on server-validated state.